andres-lowrie/lang/docs/content/docs/basics/blocks.md

 # Blocks

-These are the most magical pieces of _lang_ since this syntax is used everywhere and the compiler uses context to determine types
+These are the most magical pieces of _lang_ (excluding the hacking part) since this syntax is used everywhere and the compiler uses context to determine types

 The synax is: